 |Year:||10th year at Centre|

-James Neyhouse begins his ninth year as the head coach of the Centre College Volleyball Program.
+James Neyhouse has been the Centre College volleyball coach since 2005.
 A 1997 graduate of Wilmington College, Neyhouse had been the head coach at his alma mater since 2001.

 Neyhouse began his coaching career as a student assistant coach at Wilmington.
 He was also an assistant coach at Saint Leo University, an NCAA Division II school, before being named the head coach at Thomas More College in 1998.